 All disposal is done in accordance with the Michigan Department of Natural Resources.
 Certain chemicals are permissible for drain disposal.
-In each laboratory period, you will be instructed by your instructor how to dispose of waste.
+In each laboratory period, the instructor will provide instructions on how to dispose of waste.
 Do not dispose of any chemical or other material without specific instructions.

-Indiscriminate disposal of chemical wastes by pouring down the drain or adding them to mixed refuse for landfill burial is unacceptable.
-Hoods are not to be used as a means of disposal for volatile chemicals.
+Indiscriminate disposal of chemical wastes by pouring them down the drain or adding them to mixed refuse for landfill burial is unacceptable.
+Hoods are not to be used to dispose of volatile chemicals.
 Disposal by recycling or by chemical decontamination is used when possible.